Prasannajaga/repello-security-agent/README.md

     ```
 - **Port conflicts**: If ports `8000` or `5173` are in use, change the ports in the backend (`uvicorn main:app --port 8001`) or frontend (`vite.config.js` or CLI option).

+## **Challenges Faced**

+- **Initial Detour with Option 1 – AI Research Assistant (High Weightage):**
+  Spent around **4 hours** trying to implement a research assistant using tools like **Google Cloud Search**, **SERP API**, and **Whoogle Search**.
+Unfortunately, most solutions were either paid or had restrictive limitations.
+While this path didn’t lead to a working outcome, it gave me valuable insights into how AI agents crawl, fetch, and synthesize information from the web.

+- **Pivot to Option 3 – Document Analyzer with Privacy Guard:**
+  Switched gears to Option 3, and got the initial setup running within an hour.
+This track felt more manageable and aligned with the evaluation goals.

+- **Learning & Implementing OCR from Scratch:**
+  OCR was a completely new domain.
+I spent time understanding different approaches, consulting documentation, and brainstorming ideas using **Grok** and **ChatGPT**.
+Eventually, a GitHub contributor pointed me to a practical solution that worked smoothly and fit the use case well.

+- **Tried Multiple OCR Approaches:**
+  Experimented with tools like **pytesseract**, `PDFMinerLoader`, and `UnstructuredLoader` from **LangChain**.
+These required deep tweaking and are still under evaluation for better accuracy and performance.

+- **Retrieval-Augmented Generation (RAG) Exploration:**
+  Started building a RAG pipeline using `GoogleGenAiEmbeddings` and `GooglePalmEmbeddings` with **ChromaDB** as the vector store.
+This is a work-in-progress as I continue fine-tuning embedding performance and retrieval relevance.

+- **Thanks, Gemini!**
+  Huge shoutout to **Google Gemini 1.5 Flash** and **2.0 Flash** for being the horsepower behind much of the agent's reasoning.
+At one point, both decided to take an unexpected 20-minute break right in the middle of testing.
+AI burnout?
+Maybe.
+Still, major props to Google for offering these powerful models for free.